amyktomey/FlorrieMM/README.md

-Thie site is for a small business that kicked off in June 2023.
+This site is for a small business that kicked off in June 2023.

 The "Shop Now" link takes you to an exterior site for purchasing her wares.